In a word, leverage. You can finance 80%, 90%, even 100% of your investment.

 “Normally, we are able to rehab, rent, and refinance the properties within a year, so our velocity of money is high.
 We are able to keep their money working for them while we snowball our portfolio.”

-Whether you’re looking for commercial or residential investment property loans, local community banks – who keep loans on their own portfolios – can make great financing partners.
+Whether you’re looking for commercial or residential investment property loans, local community banks or credit unions can make great financing partners.

 Nick Evans of CinchSell gets his long-term rental property financing from local banks.
 “Money can be easy to find if you’re bankable.
 Now, that also means paying taxes; you need to report your income, so you can provide tax returns to lenders.